 After the Removal of Multiple Teeth

 A small amount of bleeding is to be expected following the operation.
 If bleeding occurs, place a gauze pad directly over the bleeding socket and apply biting pressure for 30 minutes.
 If bleeding continues, a moist tea bag can be used for 30 minutes.
 Keep calm, avoid exercise, avoid talking and elevate your head.
-Hold on ice packs for swelling when bleeding is a concern.
+Delay ice packs for swelling when bleeding is a concern.
 If bleeding persists, call our office.
 If you have a denture, do not remove the denture.
 Expect some oozing around the side of the denture.

 Use ice packs (externally) on the same side of the face as the operated area.
 Apply ice for the first 24 hours only.
 Do not leave the ice in place continuously.
-Apply the ice in 20 minute intervals.
+Apply the ice in 20-minute intervals.
 Twenty minutes on and twenty minutes off.
 After 24 hours, you may use moist heat except for cases of infection.

 For mild discomfort use over the counter analgesics.

 For severe pain use the prescription given to you.
 If the pain does not begin to subside after the first several days or increases after 3-4 days, please call our office.
 If an antibiotic has been prescribed, finish your prescription regardless of your symptoms.